 At the same time, Long Beach USD wanted to implement its first-ever full user lifecycle management system.
 The manual processes and point tools that had been used by the district’s IT staff were proving to be inefficient given the large number of users that were being managed.

-After analyzing several IAM solutions, I’m proud to say that Long Beach chose our RapidIdentity solution.
+After analyzing several IAM solutions, we're proud to say that Long Beach chose our RapidIdentity solution.
 It was the only solution they analyzed that could meet all their unique needs.
 We’re very excited to work with them, help secure all their systems and applications, and transition them from dated, legacy systems to more modern, cloud infrastructures.